-Thus far, Jesus has metaphorically led his disciples up the high mountain to view the new Kingdom of God; the kingdom where they should expect the unexpected.
+In his ministry thus far, Jesus has metaphorically led his disciples up many beaten tracks in Galilee to show them the new Kingdom of God; the kingdom where they should expect the unexpected.

-Now Jesus is literally taking his select few up the high mountain and inviting them, like the child in Gambia looking through the microscope - to see afresh what they hadn't been able to see before.
+Now Jesus is literally taking his select few up a mountain and inviting them, like the child in Gambia looking through the microscope - to see afresh what they hadn't been able to see before.

 This, to me, is the miracle revealed at the transfiguration.
-Jesus is bathed in glory and radiance that is more brilliant than anything else existing on earth; in other words, unearthly.
+Jesus is bathed in glory and radiance that is more brilliant than anything else existing on earth.
+That in itself invokes unearthliness.
 This is the sign that he hasn't been fantasizing about God's kingdom; that he is speaking the truth.

-Stood between the giver of the law and prophet taken up to heaven in a chariot of fire, he reveals himself to be the true prophet; the true Messiah.
+Stood between the giver of the law and the prophet taken up to heaven in a chariot of fire, he reveals himself to be the true prophet; the true Messiah.

 But as we read in the final verse, on the way down the mountain, Jesus tells his disciples to tell no one about what they had seen, until the Son of Man had risen from the dead; to quote Jesus out of context at the wedding in Cana he might be saying 'my hour has not yet come'.